jantinarella/Throughput-Test/README.md

 ### Description:
 The client is written with AngualarJS 1.6 It uses bootstrap and fontawesome for display.
 The conncetion on my local network was faster running in reverse, from the wired laptop sending data.

+### Improvements:
+Dockerize the angular and node app to make building deploying and running easier.